agni-datta/csLaTeX/csamsmath/README.md

 ### Compatibility and Conflicts

-- Do not load `amsthm` before this package.
-Loading it after is fine.
+- Do not load `amsthm.sty` before or after this package.
+Use the AMS-compatible theorem and proof commands supplied through `ntheorem`.
-- This package loads `thmtools`, `cleveref`, `hyperref` (if not already present), and several font packages.
-If you load any of these independently, do so after `csamsmath` or verify there are no option conflicts.
+- This package loads `ntheorem`, `cleveref`, `hyperref` (if not already present), and several font packages.
+If you load any of these independently, verify that their options and load order agree with `csamsmath`.
 - Font options must match between `csamsmath` and `csbook` if both packages are loaded.
 A mismatch raises a package error before either package can mix incompatible mathematics fonts.
 - Under pdfLaTeX, only `latinmodern`, `baskervaldx`, `libertine`, and `palatino` are supported.
 The LuaLaTeX-only font options warn and fall back to Latin Modern rather than approximating the requested family with a different collection of Type 1 packages.
 - Language selection is document-level.
 If a document needs non-default Babel languages, pass them through the class options or load `babel` explicitly before `csamsmath`.